vidzo/RC-CAR-DRIFT-ASSIST-SYSTEM/README.md

 Calibration on start up, complete after three flashes of LED, beep will signify which mode it's in.
 Mode is remebered from last session.

-Note;On first boot, assist will only work when PID numbers are added
+Note; On first boot, assist will only work when PID numbers are added

 _____________________